gody01/ecovent_v2/README.md

   - manual
 * In manual mode speed percentage
 * Oscillating
-* When on Fan are in 'heat_recovery' airflow
+  - When on, Fans are in 'heat_recovery' airflow
 * Direction
   - "forward" means 'ventilation' airflow
   - "reverse" means 'air_supply' airflow